2534290808/react-native-modal-selector/README.md

 * `onChange - function` optional, callback function, when the users has selected an option
 * `initValue - string` optional, text that is initially shown on the button
 * `cancelText - string` optional, text of the cancel button
-* `selectStyle - object` optional, style definitions for the select element
+* `selectStyle - object` optional, style definitions for the select element (available in default mode only!)
+* `selectTextStyle - object` optional, style definitions for the select element (available in default mode only!)
+* `overlayStyle - object` optional, style definitions for the overly/background element
+* `sectionStyle - object` optional, style definitions for the section element
-* `selectStyle - object` optional, style definitions for the select element
+* `sectionTextStyle - object` optional, style definitions for the select text element
 * `optionStyle - object` optional, style definitions for the option element
 * `optionTextStyle - object` optional, style definitions for the option text element
-* `sectionStyle - object` optional, style definitions for the section element
-* `sectionTextStyle - object` optional, style definitions for the select text element
 * `cancelStyle - object` optional, style definitions for the cancel element
 * `cancelTextStyle - object` optional, style definitions for the cancel text element
-* `selectStyle - object` optional, style definitions for the select element
-* `overlayStyle - object` optional, style definitions for the overly/background element
-* `selectStyle - object` optional, style definitions for the select element